Sandakphu – See four of the tallest mountains in the world

 - Three warm layers: You will need at least three warm layers (two lights layers such as fleece and woollen and one padded jacket) for this trek.
 Add another layer during winter season.
-A padded jacket will help enormously because Sandakphu is a very windy trek.
+A hollow full sleeve windproof jacket/down jacket will help enormously because Sandakphu is a very windy trek.

-- Three trek pants: Wear one pair and carry one pair.
+- Three trek pants: Wear one pair and carry two pairs.

 - Sunglasses: Sunglasses are to prevent snow blindness.
 There might be snow at the upper campsites regardless of the season.
 So carry a pair of sunglasses.

 - Suncap: The sun is intense at higher altitudes and a sun cap is absolutely essential to keep your face and neck safe from sunburns.

 - Synthetic hand gloves: One pair of fleece or woolen hand gloves.
 One pair of water proof gloves.

 - Balaclava: You may use woolen scarves instead as well.